 |Explosive weight (g)|

 The Crackling Crossette.
-An excellent low noise firework offering thick white crackling comet tails.
+An excellent low noise firework offering thick yellow crackling comet tails.
 Rising into the sky.
 Before breaking into stunning crackling crossettes.
 An aerial effect that spits stars outward.
 Whilst these stars travel a short distance.
 Before breaking into four smaller stars.
 With Crackling Crossette you get 25 shots from this category 2 barrage.
 And 25 seconds in duration.
 Including 337 gm of net explosive content.
 Even though this is a low noise barrage.
 (4 out of 10).
 This firework would look great on your bonfire night.
 Furthermore, Crackling Crossette will deliver a star performance.
 Also how about Kaleidoscope.
 Another low noise firework.

 Fireworks have always been entertaining to watch.
 And you want your audience to truly feel everything you’re feeling.
 While watching this magical light show.
 However, it is equally as important to keep your firers and audience safe.
 With this in mind, we have provided a guide to safety.
 Included with your purchased fireworks.
 In addition, you will also find safety information on the label of Crackling Crossette.
 This will show you the safety distance for your audience and your firers.